 But by 1975 in NH, mobile home sales were on their way down, and chain hotels were pushing out those uh, charming little places along the secondary highways.
 Fred Goodnight had moved away to Costa Rica*, and his son Gary was trying to keep the various businesses afloat.
 My knowledge of Goodnight Homes up until that point was that they sponsored the country music show on WMUR every week, with Clyde Joy and Willie Mae.
 (If you are from NH, I really recommend this link, BTW.)
 Fred was originally from Georgia, so maybe he liked the music, or maybe he liked Clyde, or maybe he just thought it was good advertising to get on local TV.
 Whatever, Clyde would sing a song to the tune of "Goodnight Irene" every week that plugged Goodnight Homes.

-Those of us in Manchester's north end found this humiliating, interfering with our aspirations to be an intellectual, urbane place like Boston or Newport.
+Those of us in Manchester's north end found this humiliating, interfering with our aspirations to be an intellectual, urbane place like Boston or Newport, RI.
 Maine and Vermont were considered even more backward than us then, and represented what we were trying to escape from.
 WMUR was the local station, and embarrassing enough in itself, but this Circle 9 Ranch and cowboy hat stuff - in New Hampshire - was beyond the pale.
+It lasted along time, though.

 I was warned about Willie Mae calling.
 She was supposedly always looking for money from Fred, because he owed her, and there was a wink, wink, nod, nod that there was something else to the story.
 I absolutely believed that then, but now I'm pretty sure whatever story is true is forever lost.
 I got a call only once, out of the blue and quite angry "I want to speak to Fred!"
 I had never seen Fred, no one had told me he was expected, and I quite honestly said I had no idea where he was.
 The woman told me I was lying, she knew he was in town, and I had better tell him that Willie Mae had called.
 Well, okay then.